 Auburn Hills itself has plenty of local spots for shopping, dining, and entertainment just a short drive away, including Bloomfield Hills, Somerset Mall, and Oakland University campus.

 8. The Dearborn Inn, A Marriott Hotel

 The Dearborn Inn is a Marriott hotel 20 minutes drive from downtown Detroit with a club lounge that is open weekdays but not weekends.

-Built-in 1931 on the former grounds of the Ford Motor Company, The Dearborn Inn, A Marriott Hotel, is a historic destination.
+Built in 1931 on the former grounds of the Ford Motor Company, The Dearborn Inn, A Marriott Hotel, is a historic destination.
 Surrounded by 23 lush landscaped acres, this is a stately hotel with two restaurants, Edison’s and Ten Eyck Tavern.
-You can also host meetings and weddings under their stunning chandeliers or swim the pool or work out in the modern fitness center.
+You can also host meetings and weddings under their stunning chandeliers or swim in the pool or work out in the modern fitness center.

-The club or concierge lounge is small with table seating but a good variety of food cold cuts, salad, etc than typical Marriott concierge, and all was excellent.
+The club or concierge lounge is small with table seating, but a good variety of food cold cuts, salad, etc., than the typical Marriott concierge, and all excellent.